Air date: April 7, 1961

 In search of water.
-Horn decides to explore a nearby hill a hundred yards away, but when he gets to the top of the rim, he spots a strange black road, with giant metal towers, travelling along the road are giant wheeled monsters.
+Horn decides to explore a nearby hill a hundred yards away, but when he gets to the top of the rim, he spots a strange black road, traveled by giant wheeled monsters.

 Where is Horn exactly, and how can he survive in this strange new world?

 - Dramatic Drop: Mary Lou drops a glass of water when Chris says he's come from 1847.

 - The Future Is Shocking: After arriving in 1961, Chris is shocked by the sight of a truck, which almost runs him over.
 He thinks that it is a monster.

 - Injun Country: Charlie, a member of Chris' wagon train, is worried about being attacked by the Apache as the expedition is approaching their territory.

 - Happy Ending: Horn gets back to his family in 1847.
 With the modern medicine he acquired from 1961, he cures his ailing son and carries on with the expedition with a renewed purpose.